This post is adapted from a Parent Information Session run by CHOOSEMATHS Outreach Officer Cassandra Lowry.

 For many of us, our initial responses to these questions may be “No” and “Not much,” yet when we think about it maths is something that we all use every day, although we may not realise it.

 The problem is that the maths we do every day has become so familiar to us that we may not even see it as maths anymore.
 One of the biggest areas of maths we take for granted is estimation.
-We use estimation in almost everything we do, from making a cup of tea, to cooking food, to having a shower.
-These simple daily tasks all include elements of mathematics.
+We use estimation in almost everything we do, from making a cup of tea and cooking food, to having a shower and crossing the road These simple daily tasks and many more all include elements of mathematics.

 In some ways, this reaction is not surprising.
 For many of us, the maths that we may remember from school, is no doubt the more challenging maths from our senior secondary years.
 Complicated formulas and pages of calculations ensured that our final experience of mathematics in school left many of us feeling anxious and confused.